 It is notable that the 2000D offers wifi support, while the S-E Typ 006 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the S-E Typ 006 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.